antiduh/nsspi/Readme.txt

-The SSPI API provides an interface for real authentication protocols, such as Kerberos or NTLM, to be invoked transparently by client and server code in order to perform authentication and such.
-These authentication protocols are better known as security packages.
-SSPI API exposes these packages using a common API, and so a program may invoke one or the other with only minor changes in design.
+The SSPI API provides an interface for real authentication protocols, such as Kerberos or NTLM, to be invoked transparently by client and server code in order to perform authentication and message manipulation.
+These authentication protocols are better known as 'security packages'.

+The SSPI API exposes these packages using a common API, and so a program may invoke one or the other with only minor changes in implementation.
 SSPI also supports the 'negotiate' 'meta' package, that allows a client and server to decide dynamically which real security provider to use, and then itself provides a passthrough interface to the real package.

 ==== Usage ====